Summer between High School and COllegE

 3) Review proposed semester courses including rough outline for completing premed classes over the next 6 semesters.

-5) Is your semester courseload too heavy or too light?
+5) Is your courseload as a first semester freshman too heavy or too light?

 6) Ask what resources are available to help you succeed in your first semester and beyond (tutors, mentors, writing center, study groups, career center, premed advising).